HYPE-Industries/AI-Pipeline-tools/README.md

 <hr>

-## Google Image Scrapper
+## Bing Image Scrapper
-Using the google image downloader you can scrap a large amount of images from google.
+Using the bing image downloader you can scrap a large amount of images from bing.
 Additionally, it will crosscheck all directories in the main folder both just directories of images, and HYPE Annotation folders.
 You can set custom crosscheck folder using the `--crosscheck` option.

 It will ask you to check the temp directory, during this time go to this directory and make sure all the images are valid, then press enter.
 After the process is done delete all the images left in the temp folder.